15 Steps to Start the Divorce Process if You Need a Life-Saving Divorce

 I would start by setting aside a few days to understand the legal process and to educate yourself about your options and how to protect yourself (and the kids) and (if desired) stay in your home.

-1. If there has been domestic violence, CONTACT LAW ENFORCEMENT BEFORE YOU (or the other parent) FILE FOR DIVORCE or SEPARATION.
-If there has been illegal activity such as child porn, drunk driving, child abuse leading to injuries, or forged signatures on IRS filings, report it in advance to your state or county agencies.
-Unfortunately, most of these law enforcement reports are closed without any arrests, but at least you have documented it and the date.
+1. If there has been domestic violence, CONTACT LAW ENFORCEMENT or the NATIONAL DOMESTIC VIOLENCE HOTLINE BEFORE YOU (or the other parent) FILE FOR DIVORCE or SEPARATION.
+If there has been illegal activity such as child porn, drunk driving, child abuse leading to injuries, or forged signatures on tax forms, report it in advance to your state or county agencies.
+The National Domestic Violence Hotline is at www.thehotline.org or 800-799-SAFE.
+Or via text at 88788.
+Unfortunately, most law enforcement reports are closed without any arrests, but at least you have reported it and have noted the date.
 Insist that they take a report.
-If there has been violence, make sure that physicians document that your black eye or your child's broken wrist were due to abuse and who did it.
+If there has been violence, make sure that physicians document that your black eye or your child’s broken wrist were due to abuse and who did it.
 If you do this AFTER filing for divorce or legal separation, the Court might think you are simply making up allegations in order to get more assets, more child support, or simply to get revenge.
-Sadly, if done later, they may interpret your CPS or 911 calls as false, malicious, and vengeful.
-Don't be surprised if the other attorney alleges this.
+Sadly, if done later, they may interpret your CPS (Child Protective Services) or 911 calls as false, malicious, and vengeful.
+Don’t be surprised if the other attorney alleges this.

-2. LEAVE WITH THE KIDS WHILE YOU STILL HAVE THE RIGHT TO LEAVE.
+2. IF THERE IS DOMESTIC VIOLENCE, LEAVE WITH THE KIDS WHILE YOU STILL HAVE THE RIGHT TO LEAVE.
 If there is domestic violence, report it and take the children and pets to a safe place (move to be with family and friends, or to a domestic violence shelter) before you file for divorce.
-As soon as the divorce or separation is filed, you may lose the right to move far away without Court approval.
+As soon as the divorce or separation is filed, you may lose the right to move away without Court approval.
 If you have already moved, ask your attorney what steps to take next.
-In some states, you may have to return for some period so that you won't be accused of abandoning the marriage.
-In other states, moving before the divorce gives your abuse disclosures credibility.
-This is why it's important to file a domestic violence report.
+In some states, you may have to return for some period so that you won’t be accused of abandoning the marriage.
+In other states, moving before the divorce gives credibility to your abuse claims.
+This is why it’s important to file a domestic violence report.
 Unfortunately, most of these reports are closed without any arrests, but at least you have documented it with law enforcement.
+That is important.

 3. Set aside money for the divorce BEFORE you or your spouse file.
 You can put it in a new bank account, but you must reveal this separate bank account to your attorney when the divorce process begins.
 IMPORTANT: any debts or credit card purchases made prior to either of you filing for divorce or legal separation are joint debts.
-So you will find that many people pay their attorney's retainer using a joint credit card before either party files for divorce or separation.
-This only applies to situations where neither of you has filed any prior legal action.
+Many people pay their attorney’s retainer using a joint credit card before either party files for divorce or separation.
+(This only applies to situations where neither of you has filed any prior legal action.)

 4. Read or skim the NOLO Press book on divorce so that you understand the basics of divorce law, or as the Court calls it “family law.”
 Family law does not work the way criminal law does.
 It’s good to know exactly what to expect.
 See Nolo’s Essential Guide to Divorce